 Undertones are different from skin type, which can be affected by sun exposure.
-Conversely, undertones remain constant, exclusive of sun exposure.
-They are the subtle hues below the skin, kind of like how hair color has undertones.
+The former remain constant, exclusive of sun exposure.
+They’re the subtle hues beneath the skin, kind of like how hair color has undertones.
 Skin tone doesn’t correlate to undertones, meaning you can have a fair complexion with warm undertones, and dark skin with cool undertones.

 There are three types of undertones;

 - Warm undertones: Yellow, peach, and gold hues

 - Cool undertones: Red, blue, and pink hues

 - Neutral: A mix of both warm and cool tones: Neutral undertones may closely resemble the color of your complexion